4 min read

 Taking Care of Trauma

-Many people have had difficult pasts or been through very challenging situations, which can generate a trauma outcome.
-Some issues may include serving in a war, having been abused as a child, being a refugee, witnessing a murder or being a victim of crime, being cyber-bullied, or experiencing intimate partner violence.
+Many people have had difficult pasts or been through challenging situations, which can generate a trauma outcome.
+Some issues may include serving in a war, having been abused as a child, being a refugee, witnessing a murder or being a victim of crime, experiencing cyberbullying, or experiencing intimate partner violence.
 Whether you know or don’t know what caused your trauma, trust your assessment of your distress and find a professional.
 Health professionals should be able to help you connect to appropriate mental health supports, but whatever source you use, make sure they are trained in what they offer.
 Some of the types of professionals who may be helpful include counsellors, therapists, pastors (if they are trained and willing), and psychologists.
 Psychologists also have the ability to prescribe medication, so, like psychiatrists, they can both treat serious mental health illness and trauma.

 From Stigma to Understanding

-In the past, mental illness diseases were not well understand, and even today, people can be afraid of people who have mental illness.
+In the past, mental illness diseases were not well understood.
+Even today, people can be afraid of people who have mental illness.
 However, most mental illness can be now be supported through medical and behavioral treatment.
 There is no reason to struggle alone, but some of the biggest barriers are stigma.
 People do not want to admit they have a problem for fear of stigma.
 If you are afraid of mental illness, it may be a barrier to helping someone you know.
 Talk to a health professional about your worries and let them recommend resources.

 Key Lessons